-- 2 year waiting period after Chapter 7 Bankruptcy discharged date to qualify for FHA Loans, VA Loans, USDA Loans
+- 2 year waiting period after Chapter 7 Bankruptcy discharged date to qualify for FHA and VA Loans

-- Home buyers can qualify for FHA, VA, USDA Loans one year into a Chapter 13 Bankruptcy Repayment Plan with Trustee Approval
+- Home buyers can qualify for FHA and VA Loans one year into a Chapter 13 Bankruptcy Repayment Plan with Trustee Approval

-- There is no waiting period to qualify for a FHA, VA, USDA Loans after a Chapter 13 Bankruptcy discharged date or Chapter 13 Bankruptcy Dismissal Date
+- There is no waiting period to qualify for a FHA and VA Loans after a Chapter 13 Bankruptcy discharged date and/or Chapter 13 Bankruptcy Dismissal Date

 Minimum Credit Score Requirement